Alston Moor

-Alston Moor, formerly known as Alston with Garrigill, is a civil parish and electoral ward in Cumbria, England, based around the small town of Alston.
+Alston Moor, formerly known as Alston with Garrigill, is a civil parish and electoral ward in the Westmorland and Furness district, in the ceremonial county of Cumbria, England, based around the small town of Alston.
 It is set in the moorlands of the North Pennines, mostly at an altitude of over 1000 feet.
 The parish/ward had a population of 2,088 at the 2011 census.
 As well as the town of Alston, the parish includes the villages of Garrigill and Nenthead, along with the hamlets of Nenthall, Nentsberry, Galligill, Blagill, Ashgill, Leadgate, Bayles and Raise.
 Alston Moor is part of the North Pennines Area of Outstanding Natural Beauty (AONB), the second largest of the 40 AONBs in England and Wales.

 Under the Local Government Act 1894, the parish, then known as Alston with Garrigill, which had previously been a rural sanitary district on its own, became one of the few single-parish rural districts.
 This remained in existence until 1974 when it became part of the Eden district.
 On 18 June 1974 the parish was renamed from "Alston with Garrigill" to "Alston Moor".
 The parish is divided into the wards of Alston (which includes Leadgate), Garrgill and Nenthead.
+Eden District was abolished in 2023 and the parish is now administered as part of the Westmorland and Furness unitary authority area.

 The area is drained by the River South Tyne whose source is located in the fells above Garrigill and also by the Rivers Nent and Black Burn which, along with many other smaller streams, flow into the Tyne.
 The Rivers Tees and Wear also have their sources on the borders of the parish.